BooDoo/fee/Readme.md

 Supplying the `--no-route` flag will tell fee not to add a route to the `core/routes.coffee` file for the component.

-Supplying the `--bare` fag will tell fee not to add any subdirectories under `<cmpt>`, only a controller file.
+Supplying the `--bare` flag will tell fee not to add any subdirectories under `<cmpt>`, only a controller file.

 ### server